preusser/q27/README.md

    bugs so as to avoid wasting computational effort.
 Any bug must be found as early as possible.
 2. **Contribute Hardware**: We are computing using the idle time of the most powerful FPGA devices at the VLSI-EDA Chair of TU Dresden.
-While we have, indeed, have powerful devices available, their number is fairly
+While we, indeed, have powerful devices available, their number is fairly small:
-   small:

    Count | Board | Family | Device | Solvers | Clock | SE
    ------|-------|--------|--------|---------|-------|-----